-Research, teaching and service activities of the Program focus on developing the knowledge base and skills to provide humane, compassionate care in today’s complex social and medico-legal environment.
-Among the areas the Program focuses its research are end-of-life issues and advances in genetic technology.
+Research, teaching and service activities of the program focus on developing the knowledge base and skills to provide humane, compassionate care in today’s complex social and medico-legal environment.
+Areas of research interest for the program include aging, end-of-life issues, and advances in genetic technology.

 Bioethics touches everyone.
-To understand this, here is a list of topics to consider: cloning, DNA research, end-of-life treatment and decisions, genetic modification, physician-assisted death, confidentiality, HIV and AIDS, parental decision-making, and spirituality and medicine, to name just a few.
+To understand this, here is a list of topics to consider: cloning, DNA research, end-of-life treatment and decisions, genetic modification, physician-aid-in-dying, confidentiality, HIV and AIDS, parental decision-making, and spirituality and medicine.

 Lauren B Solberg JD, MTS